Remod-org/MoMRevisited/README.md

   - The client does remember console entries, and you can use the up and down arrows to cycle through past commands
   - There is (currently) no server browser

+## Compilation

+This is optional, but you may compile the MoMRevisited.dll yourself if you wish.

+It requires minhook, which can be retrieved from NuGet.

+Once you have the minhook extension, you will need to rename or copy the most recent version from your packages folder:

+  - Look in \MoMRevisited\packages\minhook.1.3.3\lib\native\lib
+  - Find, e.g., libMinHook-x64-v140-md.lib and rename or copy to libMinHook.lib
+  - You must select the 64 bit version, and several 64 and 32 bit versions will appear in this folder.
+Choose the most recent.
+  - We are using Visual Studio, not VS Code.
+YMMV.